Terry Brown (music producer): Career

 Brown began his career at Olympic Studios in the mid-1960s, working as one of Keith Grant's tape ops.
 His first engineering credit was on the Who's single "Substitute".
 He next worked at Lansdowne Studios, where he worked with Adrian Kerridge.
 At Lansdowne, Brown engineered such songs as Donovan's "Mellow Yellow" and Procol Harum's "Homburg".
 In 1967, while overseeing the construction of Morgan Studios, Brown again worked at Olympic.
 Doug Riley came to the studio to record a commercial for Labatt 50, and the two hit it off.
 Brown later went to Canada to help re-record the commercial, and he and Riley decided to open a recording studio, co-founding Toronto Sound Studios in 1969.

+Bruce Wheaton of the group Everyday People wrote the song "You Make Me Wonder" which was recorded as a demo with his band.
+They took the demo to Toronto Sound Studios owners Brown and Doug Riley.
+They liked the song and signed the band up straight away.
+They produced the song plus "Nova Scotia Home Blues" which Wheaton had co-written with Pamela Marsh.
+The songs were released on single, GRT 1233-01 in November 1970.
+"You Make Me Wonder" made the RPM 100 chart, peaking at No. 60 for the week of 9 January 1971, and the B side, "Nova Scotia Home Blues" peaked at No. 20 on the RPM MOR Playlist chart for the week of 19 December, holding its position until 9 January 1971.

-In 1973, Rush utilized Toronto Sound Studios to record portions of their debut studio album, with Brown recording "Finding My Way" and mixing the album.
+In 1973, Rush utilized Toronto Sound Studios to record portions of their first album Rush, with Brown recording "Finding My Way" and mixing the album.
 The band continued to work with Brown at Toronto Sound for its next three albums, Fly by Night (1975), Caress of Steel (1975), and 2112 (1976).
 Other albums recorded at the studio included April Wine's Electric Jewels (1973).

-Faced with rising competition, Toronto Sound Studios closed in 1978, but even as Rush recorded subsequent albums at other studios, they continued to work with Brown as co-producer on every album through Signals (1982).
-Brown's contributions on Rush albums included not only engineering and production, but also as a musician, arranger, and background harmony singer.
+Faced with rising competition, Toronto Sound Studios closed in 1978.
+Brown helped produce the subsequent Rush albums from Hemispheres (1978) to Signals (1982).

-Rush refers to Brown fondly as "Broon" in the liner notes for their albums, and the nickname appears in the title of the instrumental piece "Broon's Bane" from their live album Exit...Stage Left.
+Rush refers to Brown as "Broon" in the liner notes for their albums, and the nickname appears in the title of the instrumental piece "Broon's Bane" from their live album Exit...Stage Left.
 On this same record, Geddy Lee jokingly introduces the song "Jacob's Ladder" as having been written by "T. C. Broonsie", another reference to Brown and a pun on the name of Big Bill Broonzy.

 In the 1990s while working at Metalworks Studios in Toronto, Brown recorded Fates Warning's Parallels and Voivod's Angel Rat, and again worked with Fates Warning on A Pleasant Shade of Gray.
 He also produced vocals on the Dream Theater album Metropolis Pt.
-2: Scenes from a Memory, and appears as the uncredited voice of the hypnotist on that album.
+2: Scenes from a Memory, and appears as the uncredited voice of the hypnotherapist on that album.